ControlNet++: Improving Conditional Controls with Efficient Consistency Feedback: Experiments

 \subsection{Ablation Study}

-\paragraph{Loss Settings.} In our experiments, we find that maintaining the original diffusion training process is crucial for preserving the quality and controllability of generated images.
+\paragraph{Loss Settings.} In Fig.~\ref{fig:ablation_loss}, we find that maintaining the original diffusion training process is crucial for preserving the quality and controllability of generated images.
 Relying solely on pixel-level consistency loss leads to severe image distortion, whereas training the model with both this loss and the diffusion training loss can enhance controllability without affecting image quality.
-We demonstrate the visualization results in Fig.~\ref{fig:ablation_loss}.